limatgans/using-git/README.md

 # using-git
 Using GIT in your workflow

-> This documentation was written as a part of training modules for beginners at [Think 42 Labs](https://www.think42labs.com).
+> This documentation was written as a part of training modules for beginners at [Think42 Labs](https://www.think42labs.com).

 ## Table of Contents
 1. [What is Git?](#What-is-Git)